Pfizer

 Biosimilars may improve access to biologics.
 Biosimilars have the potential to make a positive impact on patients by offering additional treatment choices to patients, physicians, and payers at a lower cost to the healthcare system.
 These savings to the healthcare system may enable more patients to have access to biologics, which could result in improved health outcomes for patients.

-Learn more about the potential value of biosimilars
+Learn more about the potential benefits of biosimilars

 Pfizer experience